-British Burlesque Legend and the founder of the London Academy of Burlesque, Jo King, aka Goodtime Mama Jojo has more than 30 years of experience in burlesque and has taught peers, students and stars for just as long.
+British Burlesque Legend and the founder of the London Academy of Burlesque, Jo King, aka Goodtime Mama Jojo has more than 40 years of experience in burlesque and has taught peers, students and stars for just as long.

 Time Out says, “We’ve long pointed out that nearly all burlesque roads in London lead back to uber doyenne Jo King.”